UW-Madison-DSI/uw-jekyll-theme/README.md

 ## Features

-The UW Jeckyll Template has built-in support for the following capabilities:
+The UW Jekyll Template has built-in support for the following capabilities:

 - blog
 - list of publications